Alexander McCall Smith: Writing career

-McCall Smith is a prolific author of fiction, with several series to his credit.
-He writes at a prodigious rate: "Even when travelling, he never loses a day, turning out between 2,000 and 3,000 words [a day] – but more like 5,000 words when at home in Edinburgh.
-His usual rate is 1,000 words an hour".
-He has gained the most fame for his No. 1 Ladies Detective Agency series, featuring Mma Precious Ramotswe and set in Gaborone, Botswana.
+McCall Smith has gained the most fame for his No. 1 Ladies Detective Agency series, featuring Precious Ramotswe and set in Gaborone, Botswana.
 The first novel was published in 1998.
 By 2009, the series had sold more than 20 million copies in English editions.

-According to his publisher in Edinburgh, "He was, until 2005, a professor of medical law at the University of Edinburgh, but gave up the position to concentrate on his writing and now writes full time."

-He published 30 books in the 1980s and 1990s before he began the series that has brought him the world's notice.
-In 2008 he wrote a serialised online novel Corduroy Mansions, with the audio edition read by Andrew Sachs made available at the same pace as the daily publication.
-He wrote more than ten chapters ahead of publication, finding the experience of serialised publication to be "a frightening thing to create a novel while his readers watched.
-'I am like a man on a tightrope.'"
+He published 30 books in the 1980s and 1990s before he began that series.
+In 2008 he wrote a serialised online novel called Corduroy Mansions, with the audio edition read by Andrew Sachs made available at the same pace as the daily publication.

-In 2009 he donated the short story "Still Life" to Oxfam's "Ox-Tales" project, comprising four collections of stories written by 38 British authors.
-McCall Smith's story was published in the "Air" collection.
+In 2009 he donated the short story "Still Life" to Oxfam's Ox-Tales project, which comprised four collections of stories written by 38 British authors.
+McCall Smith's story was published in the Air collection.

 In 2020 he published a collection of poetry entitled In a Time of Distance: And Other Poems.